 And while its insides, beneath its bright yellow peel, are nothing but bitter, white pith, its zest adds a lovely lemon blossom-like flavor to dishes, and it can be used in any preparation that calls for citrus zest.
 Its peel can also be candied.

-Like most citrus, this fruit needs a warm, or at least temperate, climate in which to grow.
+Like most citrus, fingered citron needs a warm, or at least temperate, climate in which to grow.
 Where lemons and oranges can grow, so too can Buddha's hand.
-Also like other citrus fruit, it ripens and is harvested starting in winter and may be available to buy into spring.
-It tends to come into season a bit more in-line with grapefruit than oranges, so we may be well into winter before you'll see it piled up at markets.
+Also, like other citrus fruit, it ripens and is harvested starting in winter and may be available to buy into spring.
+It tends to come into season a bit more in-line with grapefruit than oranges, so it may be well into winter before you'll see it piled up at markets.

-If you see these thick yellow spiders at markets near you, choose specimens with firm, bright peels that have a detectable floral-lemon scent.
+Buddha's hand is available at Asian markets, as well as specialty food stores like Whole Foods and conventional supermarkets, during the late fall and winter months.
+Choose ones with firm, bright peels that have a detectable floral-lemon scent.
 Avoid any fruit with soft spots or limp fingers.